mtruj013/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  SQL and relational databases are completely different concepts.
+Relational databases just use SQL as the main interface for manipulating data but other database types (like key/value systems) can also support SQL.

 - [ ] Why do tables need a `primary key`?

+  Because it ensures row-level accessibility

 - [ ] What is the name given to a table column that references the primary key on another table.

+  Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  connection table?

 ## Minimum Viable Product